-In this MPC X & MPC Live tutorial we’ll quickly put together a realistic sounding MPC ‘cycle’ kit that uses round robins to emulate the subtle timbre variations found in acoustic instruments like drums.
-This tutorial is adapted from my MPC X & MPC Live tutorial book, The MPC X & MPC Live Bible.
+In this MPC X, MPC One & MPC Live tutorial we’ll quickly put together a realistic sounding MPC ‘cycle’ kit that uses round robins to emulate the subtle timbre variations found in acoustic instruments like drums.
+This tutorial is adapted from my MPC X, MPC One & MPC Live tutorial book, The MPC Bible.
 This tutorial is also suitable for the MPC Touch running MPC Software 2.x.

 What Are Cycle kits?